camerahub/tagger-cli/README.md

 ### `-f --file`

-Image file to be tagged
+Image file to be tagged.
+If not supplied, tag everything in the current directory.

+### `-p' --profile`

+CameraHub connection profile.
+Default: `prod`.